M5 -- Mars Magnetospheric Multipoint Measurement Mission: A multi-spacecraft plasma physics mission to Mars: Introduction

 In the last decades, multiple missions have targeted Mars, tackling diverse science topics like the search for water and bio-signatures and the exploration of Mars' surface.
-The ongoing missions Mars Express \citep{chicarro2004mars} and MAVEN \citep{Jakosky2015} are focused mostly on atmospheric composition, evolution and circulation.
-Therefore they are also equipped with plasma instrument suites, however are limited as for example Mars Express lacks a magnetometer.
+The ongoing missions Mars Express \citep{chicarro2004mars} and MAVEN \citep{Jakosky2015} have greatly contributed to our understanding of the Martian atmospheric composition, evolution and circulation.
+They are also equipped with plasma instrument suites, however are limited as for example Mars Express lacks a magnetometer.
 Additionally, the scientific output on the Martian magnetosphere is limited due to the lack of additional orbiters which would allow the observation of temporal and spatial variations.
 Moreover, there is currently no dedicated solar wind monitor at Mars, which is needed to investigate the variability of the magnetosphere depending on solar wind conditions.
-The upcoming mission \textit{Escape and Plasma Acceleration and Dynamics Explorers} (EscaPADE) --- scheduled to launch in 2025 --- will study the flow of both energy and ions in and out of the Martian atmosphere \citep{Lillis_2022}. \textit{Mars Magnetosphere ATmosphere Ionosphere and Surface SciencE} (M-MATISSE) is a mission currently being studied for the ESA M7 call aiming to characterise the region between the Martian upper atmosphere and the outer magnetosphere, and to study how surface processes are affected by space weather \citep{M-Matisse_2022}.